-The bottom line is that the vast majority of people who have to meet their own care costs are unlikely to be able to do this without using up at least some of their assets.
 The most common approach for funding any ‘shortfall’ between existing income and care costs tends to be to simply draw down what is needed each month from savings, and perhaps property sale proceeds, and hope that these do not run out completely.

 Eldercare Solutions specialises in advising on care home funding for self-funders and we believe that such an important decision should only be made once you are in possession of all the facts.
 This is especially important if you are making decisions under a Power of Attorney as it is your duty to act in the other person’s best interests.

-Costs: what Government support can I expect?
+Costs: What Government support can I expect?

 If you are eligible for funding support, your local council could pay some or most of the fees.
 The council will carry out a care needs assessment.
 If this concludes you need care in a care home, they will carry out a financial assessment to work out whether you qualify for help with the cost.
 This will look at your income and capital.